kleinbottle4/maths/plotlines/readme.md

-# Transformations on the complex plane
+# Transformations of the complex plane

 	-m	Monochrome: no colours